curlsli/webpack-book/docs/en/techniques/06_consuming.md

 },
 ```

-T> The same technique works with loaders too.
+> The same technique works with loaders too.
 You can use `resolveLoader.alias` similarly.
 You can use the method to adapt a RequireJS project to work with webpack.

 ## `resolve.extensions`